FTC Docs Style Guide

 :alt: A square field with X, Y and Z axes shown.

-The Cascade Effect game field
+The Into The Deep game field

 In a square field configuration the two Alliances face each other across the field.